 Spiritual War in the Church

 Not everyone was pleased with the changes made by the cross of Christ.
 Beginning in the first century - and recorded in Acts chapter 15 - a group of prominent ministers attempted to replace Saint Paul's gospel of Grace with a spiritual counterfeit that sought to continue the Old Testament law-based program.
 The case was reviewed by what modern theologians often call, "The First Jerusalem Council" consisting of the apostolic leadership of the early church led by James, our Lord's half-brother.
 This event was the opening salvo of a vicious internal church war between the authentic gospel of Christ and what Paul would later call, "a different gospel".
-Despite the fact that the Apostolic Council correctly condemned the counterfeit ... it survived and now dominates the modern-day Christian Church.
+Despite the fact that the Apostolic Council correctly condemned this dangerous aberrant theology ... it survived and now dominates many parts of the modern-day Christian Church.

 Due to its importance, three